-Marissa Mayer: Mayer, who is the current president and CEO of Yahoo!, a position she has held since July 2012.
+Marissa Mayer: Mayer, who is the former president and CEO of Yahoo!, a position she has held since July 2012.
 She initially joined Google in 1999 as its 20th employee.
 Starting her career in the search engine giant as its first female engineer, Marissa Mayer was later promoted to product manager and later became Director of Consumer Web products.
 Among her many contributions are the layout of Google's iconic search homepage, key roles in Google Search, Google Images, Google News, Google Maps, Google Books, Google Product Search, Google Toolbar, iGoogle, and Gmail, which she oversaw after her promotion as Vice President of Search Products and User Experience in 2005.

 On May 20, 2013, Mayer led Yahoo! to acquire Tumblr in a $1.1 billion acquisition.
 In July 2013, Yahoo! reported a fall in revenues, but a rise in profits compared with the same period in the previous year.
 In September 2013, it was reported that the stock price of Yahoo! had doubled over the 14 months since Mayer's appointment.
 Marissa Mayer was ranked the 16th most-powerful businesswoman in the world in 2014 and also ranked sixth on Fortune's 40 under 40 list.